 Best Beaches for Beginner Surfers

 For beginners, it might be a little intimidating to take on strong waves right away.
-But this shouldn’t be an issue.
+But this shouldn’t be an issue in Bali.
 The whole of Bali’s southwestern coast is suitable for those who are just starting out.
 Here is a list of the best beaches for beginner surfers in Bali:

 - Kuta Beach – The most popular beach in Bali.
 Full of backpackers and budget travelers.
 Expect a lot of budget accommodation, cheap eateries, and affordable surfing lessons.
 Within walking distance from Seminyak and Legian beaches.